-"I got it on eBay" has barreled its way into the lexicon of the new millennium, placing a cyber-grin on the corporate face of this online auctioneer.
-Trading goods every second of every day, eBay offers an online forum for selling merchandise worldwide, from fine antiques to the latest video games. eBay generates revenue through listing and selling fees and through advertising, and boasts more than 155 million users.
-Its online payments assets consist of PayPal and Bill Me Later; other e-commerce platforms include StubHub and Half.com. eBay also has a mobile version of its service, and owns e-commerce services provider GSI Commerce, as well as a minority stake in online classifieds service craigslist.
+eBay is a well-know e-commerce platform for online auctions.
+Trading goods every second of every day, eBay offers an online forum for buying and selling merchandise worldwide, from fine antiques to the latest video games. eBay generates revenue through listing and selling fees and through advertising, and boasts more than 155 million users.
+Its e-commerce platforms include StubHub and Half.com. eBay also has a mobile version of its service, and owns e-commerce services provider GSI Commerce, as well as a minority stake in online classifieds service craigslist.

 More than half of eBay's revenues are generated outside the US. eBay has a strong focus on Europe.
 Its top-earning foreign markets include Germany, the UK, and Canada.
-The company's classified websites are available in more than 1,500 cities around the world, and PayPal allows customers with credit cards to send payments from 200 markets and in about 25 currencies.
+The company's classified websites are available in more than 1,500 cities around the world.

 Sales and Marketing